NJ CAN 2020 hosted a cannabis webinar on legalization yesterday afternoon featuring Nick Scutari and many cannabis advocates.

 He said it would address racial injustice; a theme touched upon by many.

 Scutari said he has been championing cannabis reform for ten years.
 He said many veteran politicians advised him against it.

-“I feel confident this ballot measure is going to pass,” Scutari said, citing the nearly two-thirds of people approve of it in some polls.
+“I feel confident this ballot measure is going to pass,” Scutari said, citing that nearly two-thirds of people approve of it in some polls.

-He said as Union County Democratic Committee (UCDC) Chair, he has been working to push the referendum, and Union County said candidates are discussing it while campaigning.
+He said as Union County Democratic Committee (UCDC) Chair, he has been working to push the referendum.
+Union County said candidates are discussing it while campaigning.
 Scutari added he has been encouraging colleagues (the Democratic County Chairs) to do that too.

 He said minority legislators who are not on board with legalization haven’t done their research on how it will stop the arrests.

 This could be interpreted as a swipe against the prohibitionist State Senator Ron Rice (D-Essex), who many blame for holding up legalization last year.